 - Research, Evaluation, and Best Practices

 This report is the second part of a two-volume series.
-The first part is called The 2013 AHAR: Part 1 - PIT Estimates of Homelessness in the U.S. Report.
+The first part is called The 2012 AHAR - PIT Estimates of Homelessness in the U.S Report.

 To view all AHARs since 2007, visit the AHAR page.

-For ease in downloading and printing, the 2013 AHAR: Part 2 Report is available in two formats—the full report and section by section.
+For ease in downloading and printing, the 2012 AHAR: Volume 2 Report is available in two formats—the full report and section by section.

 - Abt Associates